Refuse & Resist!

-Refuse & Resist! opposed censorship, war, acts of police brutality, in support of political prisoners and against the death penalty.
+Refuse & Resist! opposed censorship, war, acts of police brutality, and advocated in support of political prisoners and against the death penalty.
 The organization advocated reproductive rights and played an active role in the defense of abortion clinics.
 It also supported rights for undocumented immigrants.
 The group did not endorse candidates for elected public office.

 Governance and methods

 The organization was made up of affiliated independent organizations, individuals, local chapters, and less formal national 'networks' organized around specific initiatives or interests.
 The central form of the organization was a National Council which met periodically to "identify new reactionary attacks and to encourage resistance to them."

 From September 1987 through early 2002, Refuse & Resist! published the print periodical CounterAttack and from 1995 until 2006 it maintained the Refuse & Resist! website as media for information about political and social events of concern in the United States and internationally.

 In 1988, R&R! organized Resist in Concert! at the New York Palladium, with performances by Sinéad O'Connor, Afrika Bambaataa, De La Soul, Ikey C & Easy-Ad, Karen Finley, Lenny Kaye, Shinehead, and others.

 In addition to the Resist in Concert! initiative, Refuse & Resist! involved and supported progressive art and artists, including supporting artists and arts organizations whose work was the object of governmental repression.
 Visual and performing artists, especially in New York and Los Angeles, were active in the Artists' Network of Refuse & Resist! and experimented with ways to integrate political themes of resistance with aesthetic expression.

 R&R! initiated a periodic Courageous Resister Award to recognize important individual acts of resistance and in support of civil rights and civil liberties.
 Recipients included health care workers, activists against police brutality, artists, and even small towns.
 The first awards were presented at Resist in Concert!
 1988, by Susan Sarandon, Robbie Conal, and Philip Agee.